knanne/knanne.github.io/_posts/2017-01-19-daily-software.md

 ### Jupyter

 [Jupyter Notebook](http://jupyter.org/) (Formerly IpythonNotebook) now supports everything you would ever need for data analysis and visualization, even with interactive charts for some libraries.
-Read the docs at [jupyter-notebook.readthedocs.io](http://jupyter-notebook.readthedocs.io/en/stable/notebook.html)
+Read the docs at [jupyter-notebook.readthedocs.io](http://jupyter-notebook.readthedocs.io/en/stable/notebook.html).

+More recently, there is now a [Jupyter Lab](http://jupyterlab.readthedocs.io/en/stable/index.html) which combines Jupyter Notebook with other helpful data science related features.
+Read [this blog post release](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) for more on Jupyter Lab.

 If you have multiple python versions (virtual environments), you can toggle which kernel to use from within Jupyter Notebook using the following libary.